microsauce/gravy/README.md

 Gravy 0.1
 ===

-Gravy is a simple, intuitive framework for rapid development of web applications on the Java Enterprise (the meat-and-potatoes).
-Script applications in Groovy, JavaScript, CoffeeScript, and/or Ruby and benefit from the productivity and features that each language provides.
+Gravy is an intuitive, expressjs inspired framework for rapid development of web applications on the Java Enterprise (the meat-and-potatoes).
+Gravy applications can be written in Groovy, JavaScript, CoffeeScript, and/or Ruby.

-Gravy is influenced by Sinatra and express.js style routing.
+The general philosophy behind Gravy is that

 Here is a taste:

 Hello Groovy:
 ```groovy